Fully Diluted Shares

 Definition

-Fully diluted shares refer to the total number of common shares of a company, assuming all possible sources of conversion (such as convertible bonds and employee stock options) are exercised.
-Fully diluted shares include not only the currently issued shares but also those that can be obtained through conversion.
-This number is crucial for calculating the company's earnings per share (EPS), as using fully diluted shares increases the share base in the calculation, thereby reducing the earnings per share for common stock.
+Fully diluted shares refer to the total number of common shares of a company after all possible sources of conversion, such as convertible bonds and employee stock options, have been exercised.
+Fully diluted shares include not only the shares currently issued but also those that can be obtained through conversion.
+This number is crucial for calculating a company's earnings per share (EPS), as using fully diluted shares increases the share base in the calculation, thereby reducing the earnings per share of common stock.

 Origin